Takari17/RedditPost/README.md

 # Reddit Post
 Reddit Post fetches data from a popular post on r/androiddev and displays it in a recycler view accordingly.
-This project primarily taught me how to navigate through an extensive list of JSON data and fetch the specific data you want.
+This project primarily taught me how to navigate through an extensive list of JSON data to fetch the specific data you want.

 <p float="left">
   <img src= "images/screenshot1.jpg" width="250" />